pelletgu/fourinaline/trunk/readme.txt

 Game startup
 ============
 Setup your environment so that it contains the java command is in your PATH.

+In case you have the right file association done on your system for JAR files, you just have to double click the fourinaline.jar file.

-Launch the game with the following command : java -jar fourinaline.jar
+Otherwise, launch the game with the following command using the command line : java -jar fourinaline.jar

 License